Your VAR Model is Secretly an Efficient and Explainable Generative Classifier: Comparative Analysis

-\textbf{Baselines and Implementation Details.} We compare the proposed method against both conventional discriminative classifiers and generative classifiers.
+\textbf{Baselines and Implementation Details.} In this work, we compare the proposed method against both discriminative and generative classifiers.
+We focus on models trained on ImageNet to conduct a fair comparison.
 For discriminative classifiers, we include ResNet-18, ResNet-34, ResNet-50, and ResNet-101~\citep{he2016deep}, as well as ViT-L/32, ViT-L/16, and ViT-B/16~\citep{dosovitskiy2020image}.
 For generative classifiers, we evaluate IBINN~\citep{Mackowiak2021Generative}, a normalizing flow-based generative classifier, and the diffusion classifier~\citep{Li2023DiffusionClassifier}.
-In this work, to identify the effects of each approach, we restrict our comparisons to class-conditional generative models trained on ImageNet.
-This ensures that the observed properties are attributable to the design of the model or its training objective, rather than dataset differences.
 For IBINN, we use the model trained with $\beta=1$.
-For the diffusion classifier, we follow the setup of \citep{Li2023DiffusionClassifier} and adopt DiT-XL/2~\citep{peebles2023scalable} with resolution 256 as the backbone.
-We report results under two settings: (i) using 25 samples for ELBO estimation, and (ii) the two-stage approach proposed in the original paper, where 25 samples are first used to identify the top-5 candidates, followed by 250 samples for refined prediction.
-For A-VARC$^+$, we use VAR-d16 with resolution 256 as the backbone model and adopt a three-stage procedure.
+For diffusion-based generative classifiers, we examine two families: diffusion and rectified flow.
+In the diffusion case, we follow the setup of \citep{Li2023DiffusionClassifier} (DC) and adopt DiT-XL/2~\citep{peebles2023scalable} at resolution 256 as the backbone.
+We report results under two settings: (i) ELBO estimation using 25 samples, and (ii) the two-stage approach proposed in the original paper, where 25 samples are used to select the top-5 candidates followed by 250 samples for refined prediction.
+For the rectified flow-based implementation, we report results using MeanFlow\mbox{~\citep{geng2025mean}} (DC-MF) with a SiT/XL-2 backbone, which enables evaluating whether improved sampling efficiency translates into better classification performance.
+In this case, the noise prediction error in Eq.\mbox{~\ref{eq:diffusion_classifier}} is replaced with the velocity prediction error associated with the rectified flow formulation, and 25 samples are used for error estimation.
+For A-VARC$^+$, we use VAR-d16 at resolution 256 as the backbone and adopt a three-stage procedure.
 In the first stage, we use $\hat{p}_{\theta, 6}(x|y)$ to narrow down the candidates to the top 10.
 In the second stage, we use $p_\theta(x|y)$ to select the top 3 candidates.
 In the final stage, we apply $\tilde{p}_{\theta,3}(x|y)$ with $\sigma=0.1$ for the final prediction.
 Please refer to Sec.~\ref{sec:pseudo} in Appendix for more details.